 Mac mini Pricing

-The Mac mini starts at $799 for a quad-core model with 8GB RAM and a 256GB SSD, making it Apple's least expensive Mac.
-However, custom configurations with Intel processors range all the way up to $2,999.00.
+Retail Mac mini pricing starts at $699 for an M1 model with 8GB RAM and a 256GB SSD, making it Apple's least expensive Mac.
+The best Mac mini deals often drive down prices anywhere from $50 to $150, however.
+Custom configurations with Intel processors range all the way up to $2,999.00.

 M1 Mac mini Prices